 Freestyle riders often opt for oversized jackets to give them better freedom with rotational movement and prevent bunching around their hips when riding.
 Alpine-focused skiers, though, are free to choose a tighter fit, as they don’t need to move as much while they shred.
 Ultimately, it’s down to preference – and, more importantly, style!

-Men's ski jackets
+Should ski jackets be thick?

 Related reading: